Project introduction

 Works had seen the completion of most minor repairs, while design was completed on complex faults.

-In August 2022, the further weather event was again unprecedented for the region, with over twice the scale of damage than the previous year.
-Over 670km of Marlborough’s roads received damage in the storm, with over 4,000 faults identified as of 24 November 2022.
-The team continue to work hard to repair and restore the roading network.
+In August 2022, a further weather event was again unprecedented for the region, with over twice the scale of damage than the previous year.
+Over 670km of Marlborough’s roads received damage in the storm, with over 4,000 faults identified.

 Rai River experienced its biggest flood on record, estimated as a 60-year event.
 Communities in Canvastown and Rai Valley were cut off from Marlborough and Nelson with both State Highway 6 and State Highway 63 closed for a period.
 Access in and out of the Marlborough Sounds was also adversely affected.